 Summertime means spending long days in hot, sunny weather with your furry loved ones by your side.
 It's the perfect time for you and your pet to be more active.
 However, having a fur coat can pose some risks for your pets if they are in the sun for too long.
 Since they don't sweat like humans, they can overheat a lot faster than we can.
 But don't worry!
 There are plenty of precautions you can take to ensure they'll be safe and content in the summer heat.
-Here are five helpful tips to keep in mind while playing outside with your pet:
+Here are five pet safety tips to keep in mind while playing outside with this summer:

 Your pet will be thirstier than normal during the summer, and can get dehydrated very quickly.
 Always provide plenty of fresh, cold water as needed.
 If you're going on a long walk, have a few water bottles on hand for water breaks, and keep them in the shade as much as possible.